 What are the types of liquidity providers?

-In financial markets, Liquidity Providers play a key role in ensuring the fast execution of orders with minimal price difference.
-Liquidity Providers are divided into several main categories:
+In financial markets, liquidity providers play a key role in ensuring fast order execution with minimal price discrepancies.
+Liquidity providers are divided into several main categories:

 - Tier 1 Liquidity Providers